Dr-Matthew-Bennett/dotfiles/README.md

 ln -s ~/linux_config_files/tmux.conf .tmux.conf
 ```

-Note that I am intentionally making the files linked to non-hidden.
-This is so
+Note that I am intentionally making the files that I link to non-hidden.
+This
-that they show up when I search for them using fzf [(see below)](#fzf).
+is so that they show up when I search for them using fzf [(see below)](#fzf).

 ### Ultisnips
 I use [Ultisnips](https://github.com/SirVer/ultisnips) in Vim, which stores the